hborawski/UCI-Workshop-Starter/README.md

 Create a new file called ```Main.jsx``` under the ```src``` directory.

 JSX is a syntax extension of the JavaScript language.
 It isn't required to work with JSX, but it makes it much easier to work with UI elements within JS code.
-In this workshop we will create a component with plain JS and one with JSX to see the difference.
+In this workshop we will create a component with plain JS and one with JSX to explore the benefits of using JSX.

 ### Plain Javascript

-In your `Main.jsx` file (don't worry about the `jsx` extension, we can write plain javascript in here), import react, and set up a new class:
+In your `Main.jsx` file, import react and set up a new class:

 ```javascript
 import React from 'react';